 Check out our Vaccinometer and rollout timeline

-Our Vaccinometer is updated weekly and shows at a glance how many of the eligible population of Bury have received their first dose of the vaccine.
+Our Vaccinometer is updated weekly and shows at a glance how many of the eligible population of Bury have received their first and second dose of the vaccine.

-The latest publication below shows that as of 4 April 2021, a total of 91,439 first doses of the vaccine have been delivered from Bury's four community vaccination centres, hospital hubs and regional vaccination centres.
+The latest publication below shows that as of 13 June 2021, a total of 120,340 first doses and 86,395 second doses of the vaccine have been delivered from Bury's four community vaccination centres, hospital hubs and regional vaccination centres.